|

 single internet connection over a single

 IP address.
-A single cable mode, DSL
+A single cable modem, DSL

 connect all the computers to the

 internet simultaneously.
-Additionally,

 |